pinterest/pymemcache/docs/getting_started.rst

 Using a client pool
 -------------------
-:class:`pymemcache.base.PooledClient`: is a thread-safe client pool that provides the same API as :class:`pymemcache.base.Client`:.
+:class:`pymemcache.client.base.PooledClient` is a thread-safe client pool that provides the same API as :class:`pymemcache.client.base.Client`.
 It's useful in for cases when you want to maintain a pool of already-connected clients for improved performance.

 .. code-block:: python